-At the moment, hanging out through Istanbul International Airport, waiting for my connecting flight.
+At the moment, I am hanging out at Istanbul International Airport, waiting for my connecting flight.
 The last a few months Istanbul airport became my second home.
-Not because I am a big fan of Turkish Airlines.
-I don’t want to be mean, but I dare to say the service is actually poorer than their five year in a row awarded performance as the best European Airlines.
-Or maybe just comparing them with Emirates and Qatar Airways it looks poorer to me.
-But I need to admit, they really offer plenty of destinations and doesn’t matter if you fly to Africa, to the Middle or Far East, Istanbul Ataturk Airport is a really good choice to start a trip from.
+Not because I am a fan of Turkish Airlines.
+I don’t want to be mean, but their performance is much poorer and questions their five year in a row award as the best European Airlines.
+I guess my evaluation comes after a comparison with the service at Emirates and at Qatar Airways, which is really good.
+To be fair, Turkish Airlines offer plenty of destinations.
+It doesn’t matter if you fly to Africa, to the Middle or Far East, Turkish Airlines’ home, Istanbul Ataturk Airport, is a really good choice to start a trip from.

 - If you have a long flight ahead and need to rest, be careful when you release your seat, setting it in more comfortable position.
 The passenger behind you may still consume their meal, you don’t want to cause troubles to your neighbor.

 - When the plane is landing, follow the instructions and keep seating till the full stop of the aircraft.
 Unfortunately the Eastern Europeans are recognized by their impatience.
 They start standing and taking bags before the plane is at park position.
 Don’t rush, you still have to wait for leaving the cabin.

 Next time when you jump on a plane or just plan to book a flight, just bear in mind you are no longer a beginner and you are already well prepared for the first flight:))